Paragraphs and Essays

 1. The body of your essay is where you give your main support for the thesis.

-2. Each body paragraph should start with a Topic Sentence that is directly related to and supports the thesis statement.
+2. Each body paragraph should start with a topic sentence that is directly related to and supports the thesis statement.

 3. Each body paragraph should also give details and explanations that further support the poof point for that paragraph.